 Any STA affiliated with the non-AP MLD attempts to send a Probe Request frame to its associated AP soliciting information of the AP.

 NOTE—The Probe Request frame can be either ML probe request or a Probe Request frame that is not ML probe request.
+The ML probing rule for soliciting information for the AP which changed value of the BSS Parameter Change Count subfield from the previously received value as defined in 35.3.4.2 (Use of ML probe request and response).